How much should my mortgage be compared to my income?

 But DTI has a huge impact on affordability.
 So it’s important to understand how mortgage lenders look at this number.

-What is your debt-to-income ratio (DTI)?
+Keep in mind that your total housing payment isn’t just the principal and interest on your home loan.
+It also includes your mortgage insurance, homeowners insurance, property taxes, and homeowners association (HOA) dues, if applicable.

+A general rule of thumb is that your mortgage–to–income ratio shouldn’t exceed 28% of your gross income, but this rule varies depending on your lender.

+Back–end debt–to–income ratio

-Your DTI is the percentage of your gross (pre-tax) monthly income you spend inescapable financial obligations — in other words, on debt.
+Your total debt–to–income ratio can also be referred to as your “back–end ratio.”
+This is the percentage of your gross monthly income you spend on inescapable debt obligations.
+In other words, your total debt.

-That includes include payments on your new home, minimum payments on credit cards, fixed payments on car loans, student loans, and other loans, and things like alimony and child support.
+Your total debt includes payments on your new home, minimum payments on credit cards, fixed payments on car loans, student loans, personal loans and other types of loans, and monthly costs like alimony and child support.

-But your DTI does not include discretionary spending.
-So you should not include groceries, gas, utilities, eating out, cellphone and internet bills, and all the other spending that you can control each month.
+Your DTI is typically determined by debts that show up on your credit report and does not include discretionary spending.
+So you should not include groceries, gas, utilities, eating out, cell phone and internet bills, and all the other variable spending that you can control each month.

+Before you even speak with a loan officer, pull free copies of your credit report from the three major credit bureaus: Experian, Equifax, and TransUnion.
+You are entitled to a free report each year.

+If your scores are low – below 620 – then take some time to improve your credit history.

-How DTI affects your mortgage
+How debt–to–income ratio affects your mortgage

 Why is DTI key to your mortgage loan amount?
-Because the more you spend on debt, the less money you have leftover for your mortgage payment.
+Because the more you spend on debt obligations, the less money you have leftover for your monthly mortgage payment.

 Some types of loans allow higher DTIs than others.
 But, with most mortgages, lenders will want you to have a DTI of 43% or less.